opinner/opinner.github.io/slides.md

 - Parameterizations from observational data range from more to less trustworthy, dependent on their measured scales.

 Vertical profiles:
-  - Microstructure: Shear variability on Millimeter scales(often THE gold standard)
+  - Microstructure: Shear variability on Millimeter scales (often THE gold standard)
   - Finestructure: Shear variability on Meter scales
-  - Overturns: Unstable segments on 1-100 Meter scales
+  - Overturns: Size of unstable segments on 1-100 Meter scales

 ADCP:
   - structure function: Velocity variability on meter scales